ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 *KeyShare* extension is sent to allow servers to ignore PSKs and fall back to a full handshake.

-**Authentication:** As the server is authenticating via a PSK, it does not send `Certificate` or `CertificateVerify` messages.
-The identity of the server was verified in the previous handshake when the PSK was established.
-An attacker can't impersonate the server if she doesn't know anything about the resumed session.

----

-Session resumption might seem less important in TLS v1.3 than it is in v1.2.
-A PSK handshake requires a single round-trip, just like a full handshake.
-However, the client doesn't need to check the certificate chain and signatures, which significantly reduces handshake times for RSA certificates.
-Avoiding user-facing client authentication dialogs on subsequent connections might be attractive as well.

 Forward secrecy can be maintained by limiting the lifetime of PSK identities sensibly.
-Clients may also choose an (EC)DHE cipher suite for PSK handshakes - doing so would retain the client's and server's authentication states and provide forward secrecy for every connection, not just the whole session.
+Clients may also choose an (EC)DHE cipher suite for PSK handshakes to provide forward secrecy for every connection, not just the whole session.

+**Authentication:** As in TLS v1.2, the client's and server's authentication states are retained and both parties don't need to exchange and verify certificates again.
+A regular PSK handshake initiating a new session omits certificates completely.

+Session resumption still allows significantly faster handshakes when using RSA certificates and can prevent user-facing client authentication dialogs on subsequent connections.
+However, the fact that it requires a single round-trip just like a full handshake might make it less appealing, especially if you have an ECDSA certificate and do not require client authentication.

 ## 0-RTT Handshakes in TLS 1.3